day8/re-frame/docs/dominoes-live.md

 ## The Namespace

-Within our single namespace (of 70 lines), we'll need access to both `reagent` and `re-frame`.
+Within our single namespace (of 70 lines), we'll need to use both `reagent` and `re-frame`.
-So, at the top we need this:
+So, at the top, within the `ns` we'll need to require them:
 <div class="cm-doc">
 (ns re-frame.simple
   (:require [reagent.core :as reagent]